githubusered/FullStackTaskManager-/README.md

 -Security Best Practices: Includes basic security practices, such as securing routes and validating inputs.

 Tech Stack
-*Frontend: React
+*Frontend: React*
-*Backend: Node.js, Express.js
+*Backend: Node.js, Express.js*
-*Database: MongoDB (or any other database of your choice) *Deployment: Example of deployment on AWS (or other cloud services)
+*Database: MongoDB (or any other database of your choice)*
+-Deployment: Example of deployment on AWS (or other cloud services)-